How to Install Obsidian on Ubuntu 26.04, 24.04 and 22.04

 The package ships its own AppArmor profile, and Ubuntu 24.04 plus 26.04 load it automatically.
 That is why this method does not need the AppImage --no-sandbox workaround.

 This package is only published for amd64.
-On arm64 Ubuntu systems, use Snap or Flatpak instead.
-GitHub releases also publish an arm64 AppImage, but the AppImage method here targets the standard x86_64 build.
+On arm64 Ubuntu systems, skip this method.
+GitHub releases also publish an arm64 AppImage and arm64 tar archive, but the AppImage method here targets the standard x86_64 build.

 Install curl first if this Ubuntu system does not already have it, because the next step resolves the latest GitHub release automatically.